peterhaefliger/hugo/content/blog/funretrospectives.md

 After all the items have been collected and discussed, they can be voted on with the +/- buttons if dot voting is enabled.
 The vote count appears in the upper right corner of the card.

-Finally, action items can be discussed and written down for the most important items with the second pen icon at the bottom of the card.
+Finally, action items can be discussed and written down with the second pen icon at the bottom of the card.

 After the Main Course of the retrospective, all participants need to navigate to the Check-out activity.
 In our example, they can let the others know with one word how they feel after the retro and hit Enter to make it visible to the others: